r-lib/otelsdk/tests/testthat/_snaps/checks.md

       as_difftime_spec(v5)
     Condition
       Error in `as_difftime_spec()`:
       !
-Invalid argument: v5 must be an integer scalar (seconds), a 'difftime' scalar, or a time interval specification.
+Invalid argument: v5 must be an integer scalar (milliseconds), a 'difftime' scalar, or a time interval specification.
 A time interval specification is apositive number with a time unit suffix: us (microseconds), ms (milliseconds), s (seconds), m (minutes), h (hours) or d (days).
 But it is a a raw vector.

 # as_difftime_env